Lola Versus Powerman and the Moneygoround, Part One: Part Two

 Before the release of Lola Versus Powerman and the Moneygoround, Part One the band discussed the possibility of it being released as a double album.
 According to Doug Hinman's book, The Kinks: All Day and All of the Night, a sequel album was planned for release sometime in 1971, but was ultimately scrapped and the band opted to record Muswell Hillbillies instead.
 Due to the fact that an official title to the follow-up album was never revealed, Hinman refers to the album simply as Part Two and suggests that preliminary sessions may have occurred in late 1970/early 1971.
 It is unclear what songs would have appeared on this album, and it is unknown if any songs were even recorded, with the possible exception of some unreleased backing tracks.
 Almost certainly no songs were completed or mastered.

 Ray Davies addressed the question of the unfinished sequel in a 2014 Uncut interview: Lola Versus Powerman… was good versus evil, obviously, and in Volume Two, I sketched out how you become your worst nightmare, how the good man goes so far he becomes the evil person he always fought against.
 But we had to do another tour, we had the RCA deal, and we had other recording projects that we had to work towards, and it got lost, unfortunately.

+Reissues

+Lola was reissued on CD in 1998 with three bonus tracks.

+In 2014 the album was reissued on CD as a deluxe edition with seven previously unreleased bonus tracks and was paired with Percy as Lola versus Powerman and The Moneygoround and Percy two CD set.